Mediation Center Staff

-Aimee Gourlay, Director of Mediation Center at Hamline University School of Law, has been with the Center since 1993.
-Ms. Gourlay is also a Senior Fellow at the Dispute Resolution Institute at Hamline University School of Law, teaching Negotiation and Family Mediation, and adjunct faculty with the Hamline MBA Program, teaching Workplace Mediation Skills, Conflict Response for Managers, and Organizational Conflict Management Systems.
+Aimee Gourlay, Director of the Mediation Center at Hamline University School of Law, has been with the Mediation Center since 1993.
+She is a Senior Fellow at the Dispute Resolution Institute at Hamline Law, teaching Negotiation and Mediation skills courses.
+Gourlay is an adjunct faculty member with the Hamline MBA program, teaching Workplace Mediation Skills, Conflict Response for Managers, and Organizational Conflict Management Systems.
 Gourlay also serves on the U.S. Institute for Environmental Conflict Resolution National Roster of Environmental Dispute Resolution and Consensus Building Professionals and the Transportation sub-roster.